Quick Answer

 Research from Resume Builder, which surveyed over 1,000 hiring managers, found that 3 in 10 companies currently have job postings listed with no immediate plans to fill them.
 The most common reasons include keeping options open during hiring freezes (48%), maintaining an impression of growth (43%), and building talent pools for future needs (37%).

 Regardless of the employer's reason, the result is the same for you: search results filled with listings that may not represent genuine, immediate opportunities.
+This is why filtering reposts becomes essential for an efficient job search.

 The frustration of seeing repeated jobs isn't just emotional—it represents real, measurable damage to your job search effectiveness.
 Here's what the research shows: